-ORMISTON SOUTH PARADE PRIMARY ACADEMY ADMISSION POLICY 2024-2025
+ORMISTON SOUTH PARADE PRIMARY ACADEMY ADMISSION POLICY 2025-2026

 This policy is designed to ensure there is an open and fair admissions procedure for all applicants and to help guide parents and their children through the application process.
 The academy's admissions arrangements will not disadvantage unfairly, either directly or indirectly, a child from a particular social or racial group, or a child with a disability or special educational needs, and that other academy policies do not discourage parents from applying for a place for their child.
+This policy details the academies arrangements for admissions and will apply to all admissions from 1 September 2025 to 31 August 2026.
+This includes in-year admissions within this period.